× All Stories Showroom Gastprojekte Tell your Story Aktuelles Besuch About Us About us

-It consisted of an online workshop with six participants that dealt with homesickness, migration, identity, the need for connection, groundedness, and discomfort and translated it into an image or a video.
+It was an online workshop with six participants that dealt with homesickness, migration, identity, the need for connection, down-to-earthness and discomfort and translated it into an image or video.

-The project, mentored by BarLin part of ReteDonne e.V., enabled emotional and artistic processing of feeling at home in the district.
+The project, managed by BarLin, part of ReteDonne e.V., enabled the emotional and artistic processing of the feeling of home in the district.

-The idea of meeting and exchanging ideas on the topic “what/where is my home?” has been the starting point of our practice.
-We looked beyond the architectural structures of the houses themselves into the feelings, practices, and relationships within familiar spaces which give to a person a powerful sense of belonging.
+The idea of meeting and exchanging ideas on the topic “What/Where is my home?” was the starting point of our practice.
+We looked beyond the architectural structures of houses to the feelings, practices and relationships within familiar spaces that give a person a strong sense of belonging.

-The participants* explored freely the topic and developed it visually through moving images.
+The participants dealt freely with the topic and developed it visually using moving images.

-Each storytelling brought up a new perception of the district and the stories all together reshaped the geographic area emotionally.
+Each telling of a story created a new perception of the district, and all the stories together emotionally shaped the geographic area.

-BarLin reinterpreted the woman* contributions on a Charlottenburg-Wilmersdorf district map using a different scale, not related to cartography, but the personal home-feeling of each participant*.
+BarLin reinterpreted the women's* contributions on a Charlottenburg-Wilmersdorf district map on a different scale, which did not refer to cartography, but to each participant's personal sense of home.

-Ultimately the map became the space of dialogue where we, the participants*, the artist duo, and the audience, encounter and surprise each other.
+Ultimately, the map became a space for dialogue in which we, the participants, the artist duo and the audience, meet and surprise each other.

 BarLin